Trade Law Compendium

 This document describes how distribution, agency, and sales relationships are treated in Dutch law.
 It also details the Netherlands' terms regarding the freedom of contract, competition law issues, taxing considerations, and international conventions.
 A list with helpful Dutch trade law websites is also included for reference.
 Prepared by: Höcker Advocaten.

 This document gives background information about Norway’s legal system and outlines several specific contract laws, competition laws, and tax regulations.
 The document also details the international conventions that Norway complies with.
 Prepared by: Hodneland & Co DA.
-Opens as PDF.
+Opens in PDF.

 This document provides background information about contract agreements in Poland, including a discussion on freedom of contract, absent or ambiguous terms, and oral contracts.
 It also describes competition and antitrust issues, tax considerations, and provides links to additional resources for more information on Polish law and economy.
 Prepared by: Olejniczak & Richardson.